baas-project/baas/docs/general/architecture.md

 1. Node boots and requests management kernel from control server (pxe)
 2. Management kernel sets up the system
 3. Reboot, make sure the user's kernel is booted.
-Make sure boot order is changed in some way so the management kernel doesn't load again. (ipmi?)
+Make sure boot order is changed in some way so the management kernel does not load again. (ipmi?)

 # Management kernel's jobs: